Placeholder

 GAIN DISTRIBUTION

-It’s vital that we use our reach and influence to enable these incredible stories to be heard.
-We are elevating and widely broadening the conversation by partnering with Black Owned and Operated distribution partners to share stories that have changed the lives of multicultural women.
+We use our platforms and reach to enable these incredible stories to be heard by more people.
+We are elevating and widely broadening stories with Black Owned and Operated distribution partners to share stories changing the lives of people, particularly multicultural women.

 OUR BRAND PARTNERS